StatBiomed/CamoTSS/README.rst

-scTSS-count
+CamoTSS-count
 ===========

 **STEP1:   Processing**

-scTSS mainly deal with the output from cellranger (a common alignment tool for 10x data).
+CamoTSS mainly deal with the output from cellranger (a common alignment tool for 10x data).

 The preprocessing procedure based on the output file of cellranger.